The authkey module for GeoServer allows for a very simple authentication protocol designed for

 allowing any compliant WMS client to access secured resources.

-Key providers are responsible for mapping the authentication keys to a user.
-The authentication key itself is a UUID (Universal unique Identifier).
-A key provider needs a user/group service and it is responsible for synchronizing the authentication keys with the users contained in this service.
+itself is a UUID (Universal unique Identifier).
+A key provider needs a user/group service and it is

 This key provider uses a user property UUID to map the authentication key to the user.
 User